 MIRRORS Something On Your Mind (2011)

 On their only album ‘Lights & Offerings’, MIRRORS revealed an interesting musical diversion with this haunting take of a rootsy country number originally recorded by Karen Dalton.
 Written by the late Dino Valenti of psychedelic rockers QUICKSILVER MESSENGER SERVICE, ‘Something On Your Mind’ was a touching ballad with its tortured yearning suiting the quartet’s pop noir aspirations.
-Ally Young told The Electricity Club: “It was very nice for us to be able to apply our aesthetic to someone else’s song.”
+Ally Young said: “It was very nice for us to be able to apply our aesthetic to someone else’s song.”

 Available on the album ‘Lights & Offerings’ via Skint Records